 photo: nampelkafenahuel, los alerces

-Breaking News: The World Heritage Committee has just inscribed Parque Nacional Los Alerces (Los Alerces National Park) on the list of World Heritage Sites.
-This page will be updated and revised.
+Breaking News (2017): The World Heritage Committee has just inscribed Parque Nacional Los Alerces (Los Alerces National Park) on the list of World Heritage Sites.

 Argentina has four national parks as world heritage site.
 This park will celebrate its 80th anniversary this year.

 Protected natural areas are … President wants to double the number of protected areas in Argentina.

 The World Heritage Committee of the United Nations Educational, Scientific and Cultural Organization (UNESCO) incorporated this noon to Los Alerces National Park as a World Heritage Site in the 41st.
 Session taking place in the city of Krakow, Poland.